mesibo/python/README.md

 from mesibo import MesiboNotify

 #Mesibo invokes various Listeners for various events.
-#For example, when you receive a message, receive an incoming call etc
+#For example, when you receive a message, receive an incoming call, etc
 #MesiboNotify is a class of listeners that can be invoked to get real-time notification of events

 class MesiboListener(MesiboNotify):